What is Combustion?

 - CFD simulation of CH4 (methane) combustion in a vortex flame chamber

-- Simulation of two and four-stroke engine in internal combustion engine using dynamic mesh method
+- Simulation of two and four-stroke engines in internal combustion engine using dynamic mesh method

 - Combustion and explosion of methane in a circular tube